-A. The premium payment depends on the type of policy one buys.
+The premium payment depends on the type of policy one purchases.
 While certain policies like annuity plans require the premium to be paid as a single amount up front, other plans offer flexibility in terms of premium payment.

 One can choose to pay the premium either annually, semi-annually, quarterly, or monthly, if the plan provides this option.
 Certain plans permit only annual payment of premium whereas others provide different alternatives, offering more flexibility to the policyholder.

 In cases where one chooses to pay the premium at regular intervals, the entire premium amount is split into the number of terms for which it is expected to be paid.
 One should check all the premium payment options before deciding to purchase the policy.

 Certain life insurance plans mention the term ‘bonus’ in their brochures.
 A bonus is nothing but an additional amount which the insurer pays over and above the sum assured.
 This is similar to bonuses in other products.